errornerv/Uni_Final/README.md

 If you encounter any issues, please report them in the issues.txt file or via email/GitHub repository.

 License
 This project is licensed under the Apache License 2.0.
+See the NOTICE file for copyright and attribution details.
 Created by Ali Samadian.